leventarican/leventarican.github.io/content/android-testing.md

 * Unit Tests: 70%
 * Integration Tests: 20%
 * E2E Tests: 10%

 But my thoughts are the main __impact__ does the end to end tests.

-A big issue is also if you have large function or othere components with lot of dependencies.
+A big issue is also if you have a large function or other components with lot of dependencies.
 It's difficult to test.
-You may can do a end to end test.
+In that case you can do an end to end test.
 But creating unit test could be in that case difficult.

 That's why you should __break down__ your application logic into isolated components.
 With a well defined (best practice) application architecture you can divide your code in a defined way.

 ![](../android-testing.png)

+What to do if you havent a well structured code or legacy code?
+* (only) Refactor code where you have tests
+* write test where its easily possible
+* you can always write end to end tests
+* for new features use an architecture

 # Links
 * https://github.com/udacity/android-testing.git